philcali/scalendar/README.md

     println(html)

-View more example of how to use the software in the test source files.
+View more examples of how to use the library in the test source file.

 ## Requirements